SimiaCryptus/qqn-optimizer/paper.md

 while gracefully accessing gradient descent behavior when it would be more effective.
 Unlike trust region methods that constrain step sizes, QQN modifies the search space itself, allowing the line search to naturally find the best combination of first and second-order information.
-Crucially, this approach handles disagreements between methods fluidly rather than through discrete switching, requiring minimal metaparameter tuning.
+Crucially, this approach handles disagreements between methods fluidly rather than through discrete switching, requiring minimal hyperparameter tuning.

 Our contributions are:

-- A novel parametric quadratic spline interpolation that treats method disagreements fluidly
-- Theoretical analysis proving QQN maintains descent properties across the entire parameter space
-- Empirical demonstration of improved stability over L-BFGS with minimal metaparameter burden
+- Empirical evaluation demonstrating improved stability and performance on benchmark problems
-- Discovery that the interpolation parameter t* exhibits predictable stability patterns that enable computational optimizations

 ## 2. Background and Related Work